DRC Part 2: Into the heart of the jungle

 Since this area is situated in the middle of the immense Salonga park, I had a high anticipation on spotting wildlife.
 But I got disappointed.
 We only saw a few elephant tracks and monkeys, but that was all.
 I found far more villages and people in this area than I had expected, and bush meat is a big business and a big source of protein for the people living here.
 The area is also said to be heavily poached for illegal bush meat, and even ivory, outside as well as inside the national park.

-Leaving Ngongo, I could continue cycling through the corridor but it was not without any problems – the trail was narrow and all the fallen trees made for progress slow.
+Leaving Ngongo, I could continue cycling through the corridor but it was not without any problems – the trail was narrow and many fallen trees made progress slow.

-I was surprised to see that people still hunted using bow and arrow here.
+I was surprised to see that people still were hunting with bow and arrow in the DRC.
 It felt so ancient, but is of course, together with wire traps, the most accessible way of hunting in this remote and poor area.
 One day I met an old man on the trail, who had come back from hunting in the jungle.
 When I slowed down to say something I could see that he by reflex reached for the arrows in the quiver hanging over his shoulder, and kept it there until I continued.
 That was actually a bit scary, I wonder what went through his head!
-This was not the first time I noticed that people were afraid of me, and later when speaking to some about this, I got a confirmation that indeed many people are afraid of whites, since most of them have only heard about them but never met any.
+This was not the first time I noticed that people were afraid of me, and later when speaking with some about this, I got a confirmation that indeed many people are afraid of whites, since most of them have only heard about them but never met any.

-Since I didn’t have a good experience from my first meeting with FARDC, I tried to ignore their checkpoints pretending to not notice them.
+Since I didn’t have a good experience from my first meeting with FARDC, I tried to ignore their checkpoints and pretending not to notice them.
 But that was easier said than done.
-Five hundred meters after I passed Ikandja, a big guy with an AK-47 dancing on his shoulder came flying on a single speed bike screaming at the top of his lungs at me to stop.
+Five hundred meters after I passed Ikandja, a big guy with an AK-47 dancing on his shoulder came flying on a single speed bike screaming at me to stop.
 I had to turn back for them to take some notes before I was allowed to pass.
 Later that day, I passed a second FARDC checkpoint where I met Captain Jack.
 He was nice, but his fellow soldiers were drunk above their necks.
-They were all wearing red bandanas and doing the robot dance while passing a small baby monkey between them.
-The whole situation was absurd, almost like watching a movie.
+They were all wearing red bandanas and doing the robot dance while passing a small baby monkey in between them.
+It felt like I was watching a movie.